pollfish/docs/react-native.md

 ### 7.4.
 Get notified when a Pollfish survey is not available

-You can be notified when a Pollfish survey is not available.
+You can get notified when a Pollfish survey is not available.

 ```js
 RNPollfish.addEventListener(RNPollfish.PollfishSurveyNotAvailableListener, (_) => {